kevinlondon/kevinlondon.github.io/_posts/2023-01-24-thinking-about-promotions.md

 The promotion process can be long and sometimes frustrating.
 However, by understanding the company’s perspective and remaining open to feedback and improvement, you can increase your chances of success.
-I hope this insight helps you get recognized for your efforts!